 Best for: nature lovers

 Fiskavaig Studio, Isle of Skye, UK

 This contemporary cabin designed by Rural Design Architects takes seclusion to the extreme.
 Fiskavaig Studio – shaped like a fragmented boulder – sits in a shallow drumlin beside Loch Bracadale on the Scottish island of Skye.
 Clad in corrugated Eternit and featuring a wooden interior, the 30 sq m cottage might be small but, step outside, and it’ll feel like you’ve got the world to yourselves.

-Price: Starts from £520-£720 per week
+Price: starts from £520-£720 per week

-Best for: Country bumpkins
+Best for: country bumpkins

 Photographer’s house, Dalmatia, Croatia

 This cosy cottage for couples in Dalmatia has artistic pedigree – it’s the former studio home of photographer Nikica Karavida.
 Almost completely destroyed by war in the 1990s, the Croatian holiday home was restored by artist and designer Boris Kajmak and it now doubles as a gallery for Karavida’s work, replete with stone walls, wooden floors and geometric tiling.
-Kajmak says: ‘It is a place which needed to host a level of intimacy, and that determined a lot of my ideas and decisions during renovation.’
+Kajmak says: ‘It is a place which needed to host a level of intimacy, and that determined a lot of my ideas and decisions during the renovation.’
 Take a soak in the roll-top bath while enjoying the artworks that dot its walls.

-Price: Starts from €77 per night, minimum stay one week
+Price: starts from €77 per night, minimum stay one week

-Best for: Sun seekers
+Best for: sun seekers